Tags: Bill Gross, horses, PIMCO, Secretariat, unexplained silence

 As those of you who follow the news out of Newport Beach, California know, the past couple months have not been the best for Bill Gross.
 First, Pimco co-CEO Mohammed El-Erian announced that he would be parting ways with the bond giant.
 Then, the Wall Street Journal detailed his “What the fuck are you looking at” management style, in an article that also revealed Gross’s nickname for himself: Secretariat.
 Next, Reuters refused to print his theory that El-Erian had penned the Journal story himself, and instead made him not look great by quoting him as saying that El-Erian was waging a campaign to undermine him and that ME-E had Reuters “wrapped around his charming right finger.”
 Along the way, people have offered up suggestions re: how you solve a problem like Bill Gross, which have included not investing with him, slashing his $200 million/year salary, teaching him remedial strategies for acting like a sentient human being who would not admonish someone for daring to look him in the eye and, most recently, putting him out to pasture.
 Read more »

-Tags: Bill Gross, How To Guides, Mohamed El-Erian, PIMCO, Secretariat, things that actually happened
+Tags: Bill Gross, Bill Gross: The Triple Crown Of Newport Beach, How To Guides, Mohamed El-Erian, PIMCO, Secretariat, things that actually happened

 As you have probably heard by now, late last week Pimco co-founder Bill Gross made an inadvisable call to Reuters, the details of which can be found here.
 In short, Gross was responding to a Journal article that highlighted tension around the office that likely contributed to CEO Mohamed El-Erian choosing to depart his post; things like Gross’s insistence on absolute silence on the trading floor, letting it be known that employees are not to look him in the eye, slashing people’s bonuses for forgetting to number presentation pages, telling someone to cut him a check for $10,000 to make up for failing to stand when clients were in the office, and uttering the words “If only Mohamed would let me, I could run all the $2 trillion myself…I’m Secretariat…Why would you bet on anyone other than Secretariat?” while holding court with a bunch of traders.